Betty Hutton: 1950–1958: Annie Get Your Gun, The Greatest Show on Earth & film career decline

 She was one of several stars in The Greatest Show on Earth (1952), an epic drama directed by Cecil B. DeMille about performers in a circus which won two Academy Awards: Best Picture and Best Story.
 Hutton portrayed a trapeze artist in the film, and trained extensively for the role for six months, allowing her to perform many of her own stunts.
 She made an unbilled cameo in Sailor Beware (1952) with Dean Martin and Jerry Lewis, a remake of The Fleet's In, in which she portrayed Dean's girlfriend, Hetty Button.

-She made Somebody Loves Me (1952), a biography of singer Blossom Seeley, with Ralph Meeker.
+She starred in Somebody Loves Me (1952), a biography of singers and vaudevillans Blossom Seeley & Benny Fields with Ralph Meeker.
+During filming, Hutton had vocal surgery to have a wart removed in her throat.
+She extensively trained her voice to fit Seeley's lower pitch.

 Hutton then clashed with Paramount.
 The New York Times reported that the dispute resulted from her insistence that her husband at the time, choreographer Charles O'Curran, direct her in a film.

 In April 1952, Hutton returned to Broadway, performing in Betty Hutton and Her All-Star International Show.
-In July 1952, she announced that her husband and she would form a production company.
+In July 1952, she announced that she and her husband would form a production company.
 She left Paramount in August.

+In January 1953, Variety named her the second highest-grossing female star of 1952, behind Elizabeth Taylor, and fifth highest-grossing overall with a total gross of $14,200,000.

-Hutton transitioned to radio work, and appeared in Las Vegas, where she had a great success performing in live theater productions.
+Hutton then transitioned to radio work and appeared in Las Vegas, where she had success performing in live theater productions.
 She had the rights to a screenplay about Sophie Tucker, but was unable to raise funds.
 In 1954, TV producer Max Liebman, of comedian Sid Caesar's Your Show of Shows, fashioned his first "Color Spectacular" as an original musical written especially for Hutton, Satins and Spurs.
 Hutton's last completed film was a small one, Spring Reunion (1957).
 It was a financial disappointment.
 She also became disillusioned with Capitol's management and moved to RCA Victor.
 In 1957, she appeared on a Dinah Shore show on NBC that also featured Boris Karloff; the program has been preserved on a kinescope.